-My friend Laura over at Almost Empty Nest is doing a series of posts on “empty nest hobbies.”
-She honored me by asking if I would write a post on quilting and how I became a quilter.
-That post will go live on her blog in a few weeks, but while I was writing it, it occurred to me that the story of how my friend Emma became a quilter is much more interesting than my own story.
+My friend Laura over at Almost Empty Nest is doing a roundup on “empty nest hobbies.”
+She honored me by asking if I would write a post on how I became a quilter.
+You can read that post here.
+While I was writing it, it occurred to me that the story of how my friend Emma became a quilter is much more interesting than my own story.
 It’s so much better than my story, that I thought I should write a post on how my friend Emma became a quilter.

 If you’ve poked around my website a bit, you may have stumbled on a few references to my friend Emma.
 I talk about her quite a bit here and here.
 I went to her house last week, got her permission to tell her story and took a bunch of pictures of her quilts (or at least what is left of them…she’s given a bunch away.)